UTC -2 to UTC -5

 Employees in Brazil are either paid once or twice a month.
 The law mandates that salaries must be paid by the 30th of the month or by the 5th of the following month.

-As of 2021, the minimum wage in Brazil is set at BRL 1,100 per month.
+The minimum wage in Brazil is currently (February 2023) set at BRL 1,302 per month.
 Some states have their own regional minimum wage which might be higher than the national one.
 The minimum wage rate is scheduled to increase to BRL 1,320 in May 2023.

 During the first 15 days of sickness-related absence from work, employees are paid by their employer at the normal rate – that is if they provide a medical certificate in due time.
 In case of sick leave exceeding 15 days, the employee receives sick pay from Social Security at fixed rates.